 What is the peer review process for academic journals?

-Peer reviewers ensure that only articles that meet high scientific standards are published; criteria include, for instance, building upon other work in the field, backing up claims with evidence and presenting findings accurately.
-Peer-reviewed journals enjoy great respect in academia and attract more citations, which has a positive influence on the impact factor of journals.
+Peer reviewers ensure that only articles that meet high scientific standards are published in international journals; criteria include, for instance, building upon other work in the field, backing up claims with evidence and presenting findings accurately.
+Peer-reviewed scholarly journals enjoy great respect in academia and attract more citations, which has a positive influence on the Impact Factor of journals.

 Types of peer review

-Peer review is considered the best form of scientific evaluation, so the quality of the peer review process is crucial when choosing a journal.
+Peer review is considered the best form of scientific evaluation, so the quality of the peer review process is crucial when choosing an academic journal publisher.
 The most common types are single blind, double blind, triple blind and open.

 Single-blind review is the most used method; the names of the reviewers are hidden from the author to allow impartial decisions.
 In the double-blind review, the reviewer and the author are anonymous, which limits reviewer bias on the author’s gender, reputation or country of origin.
 With triple-blind review, reviewers are anonymous and the author’s identity is unknown to the reviewers and the editor.
 Open review is where author and reviewer/s are known to each other.
 Some academics believe this is a more transparent process that can stop plagiarism, others feel that reviewers might not feel comfortable expressing their opinions for politeness or fear of retribution.